Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 <sup>1</sup> The power system shall be controlled by an emergency stop which will de-energize the mechanical system.
 This will shut off the motors which will not allow any projectiles to be fired.
 This will only be used if the system threatens peoples safety  [Conceptual Design]

 One of the requirements in the rulebook, given to us by the customer, is that the interceptor needs to have an emergency stop that de-energizes the interceptor.
-This emergency stop will cut power from the AC-DC convertor for the mechanical system to the motors themselves which will de-energize interceptor.
+This emergency stop will cut power from the AC-DC convertor for the mechanical system to the motors themselves which will de-energize the interceptor.
 This system will only be used as a last case option if the interceptor threatens peoples safety.

 <sup>2</sup> The system shall convert 100-120 wall outlet AC voltage to 20 watts, which is required by the main/processor unit, 13.5 watts, which is required by the extra subsytem and 48 Watts DC, which is required by the mechanical unit [Conceptual Design]